 That’s why we recommend instituting a new-hire buddy system.
 Here, recent hires are paired with a veteran team member who will listen, share knowledge, and offer encouragement when needed.

-In a pilot new hire buddy program at Microsoft, they found their buddy significantly.
+In a pilot new hire buddy program at Microsoft, they found their buddy significantly boosted productivity.
 They also found that the more times they met within their first 90 days, the more likely they were to report that their buddy helped them become more productive.

 Approximately 56% of those who met only once indicated as such, which increased to 73% for those who met two times and a whopping 97% percent for those who met more than eight times.